Fleury_MIN_up-close

 “I had some tough times,” Fleury said.
 “People were still behind me, pushing me and helping me out through it.”

-A sports psychologist was hired in summer 2013.
+A sports psychologist was hired in the summer of 2013.
 Those playoff yips disappeared.

-But Murray, a 21-year-old rookie, became the primary starter on a run to the Stanley Cup in 2016.
+Then Murray, a 21-year-old rookie, became the primary starter on their run to the Stanley Cup in 2016.

 Fleury had a 2.29 GAA and .921 save percentage in the regular season, each his best with Pittsburgh.
-The second of two concussions made him unavailable to begin the playoffs and opened the door for Murray.
+The second of two concussions made him unavailable to begin the playoffs, however, opening the door for Murray.

-That ended with Game 3 of the Eastern Conference Final.
+That ended with Game 3 of the Eastern Conference Final, though.
 Fleury allowed four goals on nine shots to the Ottawa Senators, was pulled for Murray and never again played for the Penguins before being selected by the Vegas Golden Knights in the 2017 NHL Expansion Draft.

 Fleury didn’t fade.
 He was 26-10-0 with a career-best 1.98 GAA and .928 save percentage for Vegas in 2020-21, winning the Vezina Trophy as the League’s best goalie.
 His 562 wins are second in NHL history behind Martin Brodeur (691).